The New 3 Stooges: Production

 The majority of the cartoons culminated with the trio fleeing into the horizon following inadvertent chaos at their various employments and ensuing predicaments.
-Remarkably, these cartoons diverged from Cambria's customary employment of Syncro-Vox, a patented technique involving filmed footage of voice actors' mouths over still frames.
+These cartoons diverged from Cambria's customary employment of Syncro-Vox, a patented technique involving filmed footage of voice actors' mouths over still frames.
 The inaugural cartoon, "That Little Old Bomb Maker", featured a distinctive live-action wraparound that remained exclusive to that particular cartoon.

 A number of the cartoons featured recurring characters, such as Badman, a juvenile antagonist sporting a Batman-esque attire, who paradoxically is a benevolent 5-year-old boy.
 Another recurring character was the western outlaw named Getoutoftownbysundown Brown.

 To preclude potential licensing entanglements, Cambria abstained from employing any of the Stooges' theme songs, including "Three Blind Mice" and "Listen to the Mockingbird", despite their lapse into the public domain.
 Similarly, the on-screen titling employed a numeral "3" to circumvent potential infringement on any trademark held by Columbia Pictures regarding the name "The Three Stooges".

 The New 3 Stooges represented a subsequent endeavor at animating the trio.
 In the late 1950s, Norman Maurer sought to market "Stooge Time", a hybrid live-action/rotoscope animation half-hour series for television.
 In 1960, Maurer and the Stooges filmed a pilot for The Three Stooges Scrapbook, a half-hour series incorporating a five-minute Stooge cartoon.
 The Stooges later revisited animated form for Hanna-Barbera, contributing to two episodes of The New Scooby-Doo Movies (1972–74) and the series The Robonic Stooges (1977–78), the latter developed posthumously following the demise of both Moe Howard and Larry Fine.

 Lawsuit

 The series posed significant financial challenges for the Stooges.
-Per the terms of their contract, Cambria Studios' distributor was obligated to furnish quarterly financial statements to the trio, ensuring transparency regarding the show's earnings.
+Under the terms of their contract, Cambria Studios' distributor was obliged to provide quarterly financial statements to the trio, ensuring transparency regarding the show's earnings.
 However, Norman Maurer recalled receiving only one or two statements throughout a span of five years, precipitating legal action.
 In the ensuing lawsuit, the presiding judge, lacking substantial familiarity with the intricacies of the film and television industry, ruled in favor of Cambria.

-Undeterred, the Stooges pursued an appeal in 1975, ultimately securing a favorable verdict.
-Nonetheless, this legal triumph failed to rectify the distributor's persistent failure to furnish requisite profit statements to Normandy Productions.
+The Stooges pursued an appeal in 1975, ultimately securing a favorable verdict.
+Nonetheless, this legal triumph failed to rectify the distributor's persistent failure to provide requisite profit statements to Normandy Productions.
 By the time the litigation concluded, both Moe and Larry had died.